jnozzi/cocoadev.com/markdown/FinddevPathForUSB.md

 ----

-I honestly don't know, I thought itd be using the default Mac one since it is detected in the General/IOregistry, how can I be sure if a /dev is created or not? thanks in advance.
+I honestly don't know, I thought itd be using the default Mac one since it is detected in the IOregistry, how can I be sure if a /dev is created or not? thanks in advance.